MicrosoftDocs/azure-devops-docs/docs/boards/queries/import-work-items-from-csv.md

 [!INCLUDE [temp](../_shared/version-vsts-only.md)]

+Learn how to import new work items or update existing items from a CSV file.
+Import is now directly native to the Azure Boards product and the Excel plugin is no longer required.

 > [!NOTE]
 > This feature is currently under private preview. <a href="mailto:dahellem@microsoft.com">Please email us directly</a> if you wish to enroll.

-## Importing new workitems
+## Importing new work items

-1. Create a local csv file and open in VS Code or Excel
+1. Create a local ***import.csv*** file and open it in VS Code or Excel

 2. The file must contain the **Work Item Type** and the **Title** fields.
 You can include other columns as needed.
 In this example we also included the Priority field.